rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 `twoway: 1` - generates the first script as prescribed, then reverses `externalDB` <-> `localDB` and generates again.
 Use this option if the other properties of the connection are identical.

+`masterTables` - a list of all master tables for this DB to mirror locally and create the SPs for remote writes.

+`masterTablesRO` - a list of remote tables that are read only, so no need to create a local mirror.

 ### Config file generation